terraform-mongodbatlas-modules/terraform-mongodbatlas-encryption-at-rest/examples/aws-kms-key-complete/README.md

 _Note: you can see the full source code in the [github repository](https://github.com/terraform-mongodbatlas-modules/terraform-mongodbatlas-encryption-at-rest/tree/main/examples/aws-kms-key-complete)_

 This example sets up encryption at rest using an AWS KMS for your Atlas Project.
+Specifically, it does the following:
-It creates the encryption key in AWS KMS, an IAM role and policy so that Atlas can access the key, and enables encryption at rest for the Atlas Project.
-Finally, it creates a Cluster with encryption at rest enabled.
+- Creates encryption key in AWS KMS.
+- Creates an IAM role and policy so that Atlas can access the key.
+- Enables encryption at rest for the Atlas Project.
+- Creates a Cluster with encryption at rest enabled.

 ## Usage

 - Set the following variable:

-    - `project_id`: ID of the Atlas project
+    - `project_id`: Unique 24-hexadecimal character string that identifies the Atlas project

 - Set the following environment variables: